Women owned/operated

 COMPENSATION / ACCOMMODATIONS

-Verizon and US Cellular service is available though not always stellar in the fields.
-WiFi is available at the home farm house and will be accessible (as will the house itself for breaks, bathroom, shower if needed).
-There is no housing on site at this time.
+Verizon and US Cellular service is available, though not always stellar in the fields.
+Wifi is available at the home farm house and will be accessible (as will the house itself for breaks, bathroom, shower if needed).
+There is no housing on-site at this time.

-I would prefer to meet prospective apprentices if possible to make sure we both feel like we would be a good fit.
+I would prefer to meet prospective Apprentices if possible to make sure we both feel like we would be a good fit.
 I have found paid working interviews to be a helpful way to go about this.
-If this isn’t possible I’m open to getting to know each other over the phone.
+If this isn’t possible, I’m open to getting to know each other over the phone.

 EQUITY AND INCLUSION